alinaqi578/cms-architecture/docs/architecture/decisions/adr/003-auth & rbac.md

-Status: Accepted Date: 2024-11-22 Context: The system has distinct user types: Consumers (submitters) and Agents (resolvers).
-A Consumer must never access Agent functionality.
-Decision: We will implement Session-Based RBAC.
-User roles (agent, consumer) are stored in the database and loaded into the PHP $_SESSION upon login.
-Every controller script (e.g., agent_dashboard.php) will check $_SESSION['role'] before execution.
-Consequences:
-Positive: Simple to implement in PHP without external libraries; meets NFR-03 (Security).
-Negative: Session management requires secure handling (e.g., regeneration ID) to prevent hijacking.
-References:
-NIST.
-(2016).
-Role-Based Access Control (RBAC).
-National Institute of Standards and Technology.
+ADR 003: Role-Based Access Control (RBAC) Implementation

+Status: Accepted | Date: 2024-11-22

+Context: I have Consumers and Agents logging in.
+I need a way to stop Consumers from guessing the URL for the Agent Dashboard (e.g., /agent_dashboard.php).

+Decision: I implemented Session-Based RBAC.
+When a user logs in, I save their role (agent or consumer) in the PHP Session.
+Then, at the top of every sensitive file, I check this session variable.

+Alternatives Considered:

+Access Control Lists (ACLs): Rejected.
+Defining complex permission rules for every single button was too complicated for the time I had.

+OAuth/Auth0: Rejected.
+Integrating a third-party login system is too big a scope for this "Vertical Slice."
+I wanted to demonstrate that I understand how sessions work natively.

+Justification: This satisfies NFR-03 (Security) without needing external libraries.
+It is simple, effective, and easy to test.